faizmokhtar/faizmokhtar.com/content/posts/how-to-have-multiple-screen-previews-in-swiftui.md.md

 }
 ```

- Here's the above code in action
+Here's how the above code will look like in action

 ![Xcode 11 Multiple Previews](/images/uploads/preview.gif)